Baton Rouge Refinery

-ExxonMobil's Baton Rouge Refinery in Baton Rouge, Louisiana is the fifth-largest oil refinery in the United States and thirteenth-largest in the world, with an input capacity of 540,000 oilbbl per day as of January 1, 2020.
+ExxonMobil's Baton Rouge Refinery in Baton Rouge, Louisiana is the sixth-largest oil refinery in the United States and seventeenth-largest in the world, with an input capacity of 540,000 oilbbl per day as of January 1, 2020.
 The refinery is the site of the first commercial fluid catalytic cracking plant that began processing at the refinery on May 25, 1942.

 Standard Oil first erected the refinery in 1909.
 Today's facility is part of a complex made of nine individual plants across the region.
 The main plant is located on the east bank of the Mississippi River.
 There are about 6,300 workers spread across these sites, including 4,000 direct employees (the rest are contractors).